Withersdale Street

-The village of Withersdale Street is located within the rural parish of Mendham, on the Norfolk/Suffolk border, in the Waveney Valley.
+Withersdale Street is a village in the civil parish of Mendham, in the East Suffolk district, on the Norfolk/Suffolk border, in the Waveney Valley.
 The village is predominantly a ribbon development, along the B1123, from Harleston to Halesworth.
 To the west of the village lies Mendham Priory, an early 19th century neo-classical mansion, with a Doric style porch, whilst to the east, the Red House, a later Georgian red brick building also mentioned by Pevsner, faces towards the new village hall and overlooks the playing field.

 The original Mendham Priory was founded in the middle of the 12th Century and fell into decay.
 There is still a mound of flint relating to the medieval Cluniac Priory of St Mary on the marshes beside the River Waveney, to the north of the present Mendham Priory.
 However, much of the building material of the original Priory was removed and used in the surrounding parishes.
 This was located at a different site to the present house called Mendham Priory.
 Much of this material however can be found in the walled garden and in the Lodge of the present building.
 The estate was purchased in 1824 by Alexander Adair and by the mid-1870s Mendham Priory was home to the Dimmock family and formed the centre of a working estate.
 The Dimmock family remained at Mendham Priory well into the 20th Century.
 Mendham Priory also survived a nearby bomb blast during the Second World War which is said to have lifted the entire roof of the conservatory without breaking a single pane of glass.